SudheeraDasari/M2-EmbSys/Project/1_Requirements/README.md

  * This system can be used in Door Control of Houses.
  * This system can be used in Door Control of Industries.
  * This system can be used in Door Control of Stadiums etc...

+## CONCLUSION
+This project provides enough security as long as the password is not shared.
+This secret key based entryway locking system can end up being a less expensive then the costly entryway locking system which utilizes retina check.
+The outcomes of the model were as per our expectation.
+Hence, everyone can afford to shop for such locking system at lowest price to keep his valuable things safe.